The defenseman will forgo his final year of eligibility with the Minutemen.

 Brock Hines interviews UMass head coach John Micheletto following the Minutemen's 4-1 victory over Connecticut in front of a record-setting crowd of 7,123 at the Mullins Center.

-MIH vs. MU (SENIOR DAY) Photos by Thom Kendall '93
+MIH VS. BC Photos by Thom Kendall '93

-Micheletto earned his first career head coaching victory on October 12, 2012, as UMass defeated Connecticut, 4-1 at the Mullins Center.
+Micheletto earned his first career head coaching victory in his first game behind the bench at the Mullins Center, as UMass defeated Connecticut, 4-1 on October 12, 2012 in front 7,123 fans, the largest home opener crowd ever.
 He collected his first Hockey East win on November 1, 2012 when the Minutemen took down #9 New Hampshire in overtime, 2-1.
-Under Micheletto's direction, numerous UMass players enjoyed career years in 2012-13, including Branden Gracel who was honored as a Hockey East All-Star for the first time in his career.
+Under Micheletto’s direction, numerous UMass players enjoyed career years in 2012-13, including Branden Gracel who was honored as a Hockey East All-Star for the first time in his career.
+Additionally, the Minutemen took take home a mid-season tournament title for only the second time in program history, defeating Bemidji State and No. 8 Dartmouth in the Ledyard National Bank Classic.